logo

 const

-const result: Result.Result<string, never>
+const result: Result.Result<"Default value", never>

 result